Artist Citation Award

 Two at 2.3' w. by 23.4' h. each

-THE STAINED GLASS WINDOWS for St. Stephen’s new Sanctuary are found in three distinct parts of the church, each having its own liturgical significance and architectural context.
+THE STAINED GLASS WINDOWS for St. Stephen’s new Sanctuary are found in four distinct parts of the church, each having its own liturgical significance and architectural context.

 The layout of the Sanctuary can be visualized as an expansive, quarter-pie-shaped wedge.
 The south-facing main entrance is one of the straight sides of the wedge.
 On the left as one enters, a monumental curved wall protects the west-facing side of the Sanctuary from busy street noise and the harsh west-Texas sun.
 A second straight wall faces north connecting the curved west wall with the entrance wall, thus completing the pie slice.
 A raised, polished marble Altar is located in the corner formed at the intersection of curved and side walls.
 An interior limestone wall along the back of the Altar separates the Altar from the Blessed Sacrament Chapel.
 This wall contains a large vertical opening that allows for views and movement between Altar and Chapel.